misselvexu/mixmicro-apollo/docs/en/usage/java-sdk-user-guide.md

 One thing to note is that apollo will iterate through all MetaServerProviders in order at runtime until a MetaServerProvider provides a non-empty Meta Server address, so users need to pay extra attention to the Order of the custom MetaServerProvider.
 The rule is that smaller Order has higher priority, so MetaServerProvider with Order=0 will be ranked ahead of MetaServerProvider with Order=1.

 **If your company has many applications that need to access Apollo, it is recommended to package a jar package and then provide a custom Apollo Meta Server positioning logic so that the applications that access Apollo can be used with zero configuration.
-For example, write your own `xx-company-apollo-client`, the jar package depends on `apollo-client`, define a custom MetaServerProvider implementation in the jar package by spi, and then the application directly depends on `xx-company-apollo- client`. **
+For example, write your own `xx-company-apollo-client`, the jar package depends on `apollo-client`, define a custom MetaServerProvider implementation in the jar package by spi, and then the application directly depends on `xx-company-apollo-client`.**

 The implementation of MetaServerProvider can be found in [LegacyMetaServerProvider](https://github.com/apolloconfig/apollo/blob/master/apollo-core/src/main/java/com/ctrip/framework/apollo/core/internals/LegacyMetaServerProvider.java) and [DefaultMetaServerProvider](https://github.com/apolloconfig/apollo/blob/master/apollo-client/src/main/java/com/ctrip/framework/apollo/internals/DefaultMetaServerProvider.java).